knoxxs/knoxxs.github.io/_posts/2016/01/2016-01-06-learn-how-to-learn.markdown

     2. **The routine**: The zombie mode.
 The routine habitual response brain is used to falling into when it receives the cue.
 It can be useful, harmless or sometimes harmful.
     3. **The reward**: Every habit develops and continues because it rewards us.
 It gives us an immediate little feeling of pleasure.
         - Procrastination is an easy habit to develop because the reward, moving your mind to something more pleasant, happens so quickly and easily.
-        - Finding ways to avoid good habits is important for escaping procrastination.
+        - Finding ways to reward good habits is important for escaping procrastination.
     4. **The belief**: Habits have power because you believe in them.

 #### [Surf's Up: Process Versus Product](https://www.coursera.org/learn/learning-how-to-learn/lecture/wTEpf/surfs-up-process-versus-product)